Art-of-WiFi/UniFi-API-client/README.md

 The class now throws **Exceptions** for various error conditions instead of using PHP's `trigger_error()` function.
 This allows for more granular error handling in your application code.

+You can also choose to catch the `UniFi_API\Exceptions\UnifiApiException` Exception to catch all Exceptions that might be thrown by the API Client class.

-Here is an example of how to catch these Exceptions:
+Here is an example of how to catch each of the Exceptions individually:
 ```php
 <?php
 /**